 Lords of the Manor

 The original charter granted other feudal manors in and around present day Great Mitton including Bailey and Aighton (where Stonyhurst is).
 All these locations were approximately three to four miles from Clitheroe.
 The first 1102 charter included additional manors to Ralph at Clitheroe`s castle rock and proximate Mearley.
 As a Norman feudal designate Ralph the Red replaced the Englishman Orm at the castle rock manors in 1102.
 A common occurrence by the Normans post 1066 conquest to secure Saxon lands for themselves and their related nobility.
 See notes pg.
 387; http://tinyurl.com/1102-Charter

 The Nov.
 23, 1102 charter to Ralph the Red is the first mention of a Norman designate to actually be residing at Clitheroe since the 1066 conquest.
 The local Norman absence prior to Ralph the Reds arrival was more than likely due to King Williams “harrying of the north” campaign initiated 1069-70.
 That Norman Yorkshire subjugation left much of the area devastated or “wasta” and of little value.
 This was how many of the area manors were recorded in the Doomsday book at that time; meaning of no agricultural value.
 “Mitune” manor was described as such in Williams great survey (completed 1087).

 The “harrying of the north” did secure Northumberland lands for King William the 1st. conquests of England.
 This was at a great cost to the local population from the scorched earth subjugation as cited above.
 It`s purpose was to deny cultivation to resistant Saxons for decades.
 It seemed to have worked.
-The areas desolation explains the Norman delay in occupying this area until Ralph the Reds arrival.
+The areas desolation may explain the Norman delay in occupying this area until Ralph the Reds arrival.
 See Northumberland map; http://tinyurl.com/q329dpu .